thecartercenter/nemo-docs/content/contributing/contributing.rst

 Docs as code
 ----------------

-NEMO Documentation follows (as much as possible) the `Docs like Code <http://www.writethedocs.org/guide/docs-as-code/>`_ philosophy.
+NEMO/ELMO Documentation follows (as much as possible) the `Docs like Code <http://www.writethedocs.org/guide/docs-as-code/>`_ philosophy.
 This means:

 - Documentation source files are written in a plain text format.
 (We use `reStructuredText <http://docutils.sourceforge.net/rst.html>`_.)
 - Documentation source files are kept under version control.
 (We use git and `Github <https://github.com/thecartercenter/nemo-doc>`_.)